ashim888/csit-c/Assignments/assignment_4/README.md

 3. WAP to input and output of Character array using getchar() and Putchar().

-4. WAP to input and string and find out the length of string using strlen() and without using strlen().
+4. WAP to input a string and find out the length of string using strlen() and without using strlen().

 5. WAP to copy a string from one to another using strcpy() and without using strcpy().